Doris Lessing: Doris Lessing Society

 The Doris Lessing Society is dedicated to supporting the scholarly study of Lessing's work.
 The formal structure of the Society dates from January 1977, when the first issue of the Doris Lessing Newsletter was published.
-In 2002 the Newsletter became the academic journal Doris Lessing Studies.
+In 2002, the newsletter became the academic journal Doris Lessing Studies.
 The Society also organises panels at the Modern Languages Association (MLA) annual Conventions and has held two international conferences in New Orleans in 2004 and Leeds in 2007.

 Archives

 Lessing's literary archive is held by the Harry Ransom Humanities Research Center, at the University of Texas at Austin.
 The 76 archival boxes of Lessing's materials at the Ransom Center contain nearly all of her extant manuscripts and typescripts up to 2008.
 Original material for Lessing's early books is assumed not to exist because she kept none of her early manuscripts.
 The McFarlin Library at the University of Tulsa holds a smaller collection.

-The University of East Anglia's British Archive for Contemporary Writing holds Doris Lessing's personal archive: a vast collection of professional and personal correspondence, including the Whitehorn letters, a collection of love letters from the 1940s, written when Lessing was still living in Southern Rhodesia (now Zimbabwe).
+The University of East Anglia's British Archive for Contemporary Writing holds Lessing's personal archive: a vast collection of professional and personal correspondence, including the Whitehorn letters, a collection of love letters from the 1940s, written when Lessing was still living in Southern Rhodesia (now Zimbabwe).
 The collection also includes forty years of personal diaries.
 Some of the archive remained embargoed during the writing of Lessing's official biography.